 3. What if Your Transportation Plan Goes Wrong?

 As a prepper, you know how crucial good transportation will be.
 The entire success of your bug out trip depends on being able to transport yourself and your family safely to your bug out location.
-Your bug out vehicle is well maintained, and you make a point to keep it in good running condition.
-It almost always has a full tank of gas.
-You have a separate BOB in your vehicle.

 But when SHTF and it comes times to bug out, what if: